voiceittech/VoiceIt2-IosSDK/README.md

 #### *Swift*

-First import VoiceItApi2IosSDK into your Swift file then initialize a reference to the SDK inside a ViewController passing in a reference to the ViewController to as the first argument
+First import VoiceItApi2IosSDK into your Swift file then initialize a reference to the SDK inside a ViewController passing in a reference to the ViewController as the first argument

 ```swift
 import VoiceItApi2IosSDK